OData/v3ProtocolDocument/OData Atom Format.markdown

 An `atom:entry` element is used to represent a single entity, which is an instance of a structured type with an identity.

+#### 6.1.1.1.
+The `metadata:etag` Attribute ####

 The `atom:entry` element MAY contain a `metadata:etag` attribute, representing an opaque string value that can be used in a subsequent request to determine if the value of the entity has changed.
-For details on how ETags are used, refer to [OData:Core][].
+For details on how ETags are used, see to [OData:Core][].

 ### 6.1.2.
 The `atom:id` Element ###